ansys/scade-ps/doc/source/user-guide/copy-properties/index.rst

 Alternative
 ===========

-There are use cases where ``ansys_scade_ps_copy_properties`` is not suitable:
+There are use cases where ``ansys_scade_ps_copy_properties`` is not suitable.

 For example:

-* Dynamic properties: set the Code Generator target directory to ``../code/<model name>``
+* Dynamic properties: set the Code Generator target directory to ``../code/<model name>``.
-* Review: use a text editor to review the reference project instead of the SCADE IDE
+* Review: use a text editor to review the reference project instead of the SCADE IDE.

 You can set the properties of a project programmatically.
-The small following example sets a few properties for one configuration:
+The following example sets a few properties for one configuration:

 .. code:: python